rafadc/talk_indexes/slide-deck.md

 Sometimes we have not enough with filtering in only one column The order of the index fields is paramount

 ---

+# Candidate indexes

+In order to use a column in the index its previous column needs to be in the WHERE clause

+---